DoDAO-io/dodao-academy-guides/generated/markdown/custodian-vs-non-cust-wallet-dodao-academy.md

 ##### What are the main security risks in custodial wallets?

 - [x]  All private keys are stored in one place and hence are more susceptible to being hacked
-- [ ]  The private keys could be lost
+- [ ]  The private keys of an account could be changed
 - [x]  User could lose their assets in case company makes bad business decisions
 - [ ]  No issues, they have very high security